macaihu/work-doc/english/songoficeandfire/A_Clash_of_Kings.md

  Theon Greyjoy strode to where his sister was sprawled.
 Asha was laughing at something one of her men had said, but broke

 off at his approach.
-"Why, ‘tis the Prince of Winterfell."
+"Why, 'tis the Prince of Winterfell."
 She tossed a bone to one of the dogs sniffing about the hall.
 Under

 that hawk's beak of a nose, her wide mouth twisted in a mocking grin.
 "Or is it Prince of Fools?"